sch3fr/StudyDump/JOURNAL.md

 I really don't feel excited about the physics calculator anymore.
 ## 26-SEP-21
 Yesterday I got drunk with my friends and I talked about how I wish there was an mp3 player with e-ink display.
 So I decided to make one myself.
 I have a long road ahead of me, but I think it would not be that hard.
+## 27-SEP-21
+School starts today, but because I'm having half of the classes online and the other half at school, it is gonna be rough.
+I had two classes today, and I feel like I lost a lot of free time.
+I'm now tired and I haven't started coding yet.
+Hooray.